 Narrating Through a Lens

-In considering how to broaden an association’s content strategy, it is wise to consider a variety of elements to provide variety and increase opportunities to engage the targeted audience.
-Given the vast number of visual learners, video content can prove integral to a multichannel content strategy.
+If you're looking to broaden your association’s content strategy, it's wise to consider a variety of elements to engage your target audience.
+Given the virtual environment we're all in, and the vast number of people who are visual learners, video content can prove integral to a multichannel content strategy.

 Despite it being a fresh and engaging way to present information, the video medium is comprised of multiple components that must be considered for the content to be successful.